12 Questions to Ask Nursing School Admissions Counselors

 Make the call to start your nursing future!

 What are you waiting for?
 The sooner you make the call and speak to an admissions counselor, the sooner you can get started on your new career as a Notre Dame of Maryland University nurse.
-Contact an admissions counselor today to get started.
+Now that you are prepared with questions to ask nursing school admissions, contact an admissions counselor today to get started.